 As it turns out, Evans says, “If you’re going to use a brow serum, I would recommend GrandeBROW.”
 However, the expert adds, “But you have to keep using these products to keep the results.”
 As soon as you discontinue the use of a brow conditioner or lash growth serum, your brows or lashes will return to their normal state.

 Evans also recommends plain old castor oil as a natural remedy.
 “Apply it topically to the skin under the brow with a Q-tip,” she says.
 “The results will not be as immediate as with a brow growth serum and will be a little more subtle, but it’s a more natural solution.”
-This checks out, according to cosmetic chemist Robinson.
-“Castor oil may work to condition and strengthen the hair,” he tells us.
+This checks out, according to Robinson.
+“Castor oil may work to condition and strengthen the hair,” he explains.

 This article was originally published on